Railway regulatory law

 This page provides summaries of the main pieces of primary and secondary legislation (in chronological order) which are relevant to ORR's regulatory functions.

-Acts are published on http://www.legislation.gov.uk/.
-Acts may have been amended since they were passed.
+Legislation is published on http://www.legislation.gov.uk/.
+Acts and Regulations may have been amended since they were passed.

 Health and Safety at Work etc. Act 1974 (HSWA)